cloudflare/cloudflare-docs/products/pages/src/content/getting-started/index.md

 Depending on the framework, tool, or project you are deploying to Cloudflare Pages, you will need to specify the site's **build command** and **publish directory** to tell Cloudflare Pages how to deploy your site.

 Our deployment UI provides a number of "presets", pre-filling values for many common deployment scenarios.
-If you are unsure what the correct values are for this section, refer to the documentation for [build configuration](/platform/build-configuration).
+If you are unsure what the correct values are for this section, check out our documentation for [build configuration](/platform/build-configuration).

 ![Build settings](./images/build-settings.png)